Moroccans

 Moroccans (المغاربة) are the citizens and nationals of the Kingdom of Morocco.
 The country's population is predominantly composed of Arabs and Berbers (Amazigh).
-The term also applies more broadly to any people who are of Moroccan nationality, sharing a common culture and identity, as well as those who natively speak Moroccan Arabic or other languages of Morocco.
+The term also applies more broadly to any people who share a common Moroccan culture and identity, as well as those who natively speak Moroccan Arabic or other languages of Morocco.

-In addition to the approximately 37 million residents of Morocco, there is a large Moroccan diaspora as part of the wider Arab diaspora.
+In addition to the approximately 37 million residents of Morocco, there is a large Moroccan diaspora.
 Considerable Moroccan populations can be found in France, Spain, Belgium, Italy, and the Netherlands; with smaller notable concentrations in other Arab states as well as Germany, the United Kingdom, the United States, and Canada.